AMWA-TV/is-05/docs/Controllers.md

 The Controller MUST be able to perform an immediate activation to disable an active connection via the IS-05 Connection API.

-A Controller tracks the connection status of IS-05 Senders and Receivers being controlled.
+The Controller tracks the connection status of IS-05 Senders and Receivers being controlled.
 [IS-04 provides a mechanism](#version-timestamp) to enable this.

 * The Controller MUST identify that a connection to a Receiver has been activated.